 Most rice vinegars and sakes are gluten-free, but be sure to check the label.
-Buy wheat-free tamari to use in place of the soy sauce for a full gluten-free dish.
-Regular soy sauce contains wheat.
+Wheat-free tamari can be used in place of the soy sauce for a full gluten-free dish.
 Tamari works 1:1 in exchange for soy sauce with no flavor loss.

 - 1 tablespoon vegetable oil

 - ¼ cup grated daikon (Japanese white radish)

 - In a large bowl, mix all of the ingredients together for the marinade.
 Add the tuna steaks and let sit for at least thirty minutes.
 Turn tuna steaks once or twice.